StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 | Holiness          | Justice                    | Forgiving sin                     | Mercy                               | Justification  |
 | Truth             | Life                       | Reconciling sinful man to Himself | Peace                               | Reconciliation |

-In this, God's full plan for saving sinful man, absolutely everything relies upon the cross, the blood of Jesus Christ.
+In this---God's full plan for saving sinful man---absolutely everything relies upon the cross, the blood of Jesus Christ.
 One particularly memorable way I have heard it described is that "God's Mercy and Justice intersect in the cross."

 <!-- --- -->